Ulrich modules over cyclic quotient surface singularities: Ulrich modules for cyclic cases

-From this quiver, we extract appropriate paths from $R (= 0)$ to $M_t (= t)$ corresponding to minimal generators of $M_t$.
-Such paths takes the form like Figure~\ref{proof_AR1}.
-Here, we assume grayed areas do not contain $0$, otherwise we can divide those areas into smaller ones.
-Indeed, a vertex $0$ which is located at outside of Figure~\ref{proof_AR1} certainly go through free modules on the way to $M_t$.
-Thus, we may only consider the paths from $R$ to $M_t$ appearing in Figure~\ref{proof_AR1}.
-Furthermore, the number of vertex $0$ appearing in Figure~\ref{proof_AR1} coincides with $\mu_R(M_t)$, and hence we see that the rightmost vertical arrows are divided into $\mu_R(M_t)-1$ blocks.
-We have to remark that vertices described by $\bigstar$ and $\bigstar_1$ are special CM modules because the number of minimal generators of them is two.
-From now on, we will show this division corresponds to the integers $(d_1, d_2,\cdots, d_r)$.
+From this quiver, we extract appropriate paths from $R \ (= 0)$ to $M_t \ (= t)$ corresponding to minimal generators of $M_t$.
+Such paths take the form shown in Figure~\ref{proof_AR1}.
+Here, we assume that grayed areas do not contain $0$, otherwise we can divide those areas into smaller ones.
+Since any $0$ vertex that is located at the outside of Figure~\ref{proof_AR1} certainly goes through a free module on the way to $M_t$, we need only consider paths from $R$ to $M_t$ appearing in Figure~\ref{proof_AR1}.
+Furthermore, the number of $0$ vertices appearing in Figure~\ref{proof_AR1} coincides with $\mu_R(M_t)$.
+To clarify the situation, we denote the $i$-th column from the right containing $0$ by $\ell_i$, for $i=1,\cdots,\mu_R(M_t)$.
+We see that the length of $\ell_1$ is $t$, and it is divided into $\mu_R(M_t)-1$ blocks.
+Furthermore, we denote vertices located at the corner of a diagram by $\bigstar_1, \bigstar_2, \cdots, \bigstar_{\nu-1},\bigstar_\nu$, as shown in Figure~\ref{proof_AR1}.
+We remark that these vertices are special CM modules, because the number of minimal generators for each of these is two.
+From this construction, we have that $\nu=\mu_R(M_t)-1$.
+In the following, we will show that $\nu=d_{1,t}+d_{2,t}+\cdots+d_{r,t}$.
+(For simplicity, we will simply denote $d_{u, t}$ by $d_u$.)

+We set $i_s=\mathrm{max}\{\,i_u \mid d_u\neq 0\}$.
+Then we can find the vertex $i_s$ on $\ell_1$.
+From that position, we follow vertices in the left direction, and if we arrive at a vertex $0$ we stop there (see Figure~\ref{proof_AR2}).
+Since $M_{i_s}$ is a special CM module, the length of the vertical (resp. horizontal) path from $0$ to $i_s$ is $i_s$ (resp. $j_s$), by Theorem~\ref{cyclic_special}.
+By the choice of $i_s$, we have that $\bigstar_1\le i_s$.
+If $\bigstar_1< i_s$, then we obtain Figure~\ref{proof_AR3}, because the $j$-series is a decreasing sequence.
+This contradicts the construction of Figure~\ref{proof_AR1}, and hence it follows that $i_s$ coincides with $\bigstar_1$.
+If $d_s-1\neq 0$, then we can find the vertex $i_s$ on $\ell_2$.
+Then, we again follow vertices from $i_s$ in the left direction until we arrive at $0$.
+Thus, we see that $\bigstar_2=i_s$ by the same argument used in the case that $\bigstar_1$.
+Since $d_si_s\le t$, we can repeat this argument $d_s$ times to find that $\bigstar_1,\cdots,\bigstar_{d_s}$ are all equal to $i_s$.

 { }